1. Home

 Where the Mosel and the Rhine meet

 The Mosel meets the Rhine at Koblenz, and high above the city is Stolzenfelz.
-Currently, the castle is undergoing massive restorations, but you may still visit the gardens.
+Currently, the castle recently underwent massive restorations, so now is the time to go see!

 As castles go, it is fairly recent… the original castle, built to gather tolls from travelers, was destroyed.
 The current castle was built in the 1860s.